Proposed general export requirements for bee products

 - set more rigorous and consistent requirements for honey and other bee products to be eligible for export

 - provide confidence for markets and overseas regulators that honey labelled as mānuka is authentic

 - support the sustainable economic growth of the apiculture industry.

-MPI invites you to comment on the draft Animal Products Notice: General Export Requirements for Bee Products.
-MPI is particularly interested in your feedback set out in the Submission form.
+MPI invited you to comment on the draft Animal Products Notice: General Export Requirements for Bee Products.
+MPI was particularly interested in your feedback set out in the Submission form.